Product School

 It also involves balancing risk by having a diverse mix of products that can appeal to different segments of your customer base.
 In essence, it’s about having a clear vision of your product landscape and continuously optimizing it to drive growth and success.

-What is the Value of a Broader Product Portfolio?
+What Is the Value of a Broader Product Portfolio?

 Look at Apple, for example.
 When they rolled out the iPod, they didn't just sell more iPods; it also gave their computer and iPhone sales a serious boost.
 Take Netflix.
-When they shifted from DVD rentals to streaming, they didn’t just create a new market — they revolutionized how we consume media and in doing so drove up their subscriptions.
+When they shifted from DVD rentals to streaming, they didn’t just create a new market — they revolutionized how we consume media and, in doing so, drove up their subscriptions.

 Take Amazon — perhaps the best example.
 They didn’t just stick to selling books.
 They expanded into a vast array of products and services, like Kindle e-readers, Amazon Prime, Alexa devices, and even cloud computing with AWS.
 Each new venture didn’t just stand alone.
 It fueled growth across the entire company.